hpc/pavilion2/docs/results/parse.rst

 Preceded_By and For_Lines_Matching
 ----------------------------------

-As mentioned a above, these are used to select which lines to call the result parser on.
+As mentioned above, these are used to select which lines to call the result parser on.
 They are combined to form a 'sliding window' of regexes that are applied, in order, to check that a sequence of lines matches each of them.
 The result parser is then called on the line matching the 'for_lines_matching'